ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Use the Gm2 Suite menu in the admin sidebar to configure settings.
-First visit **Gm2 → Google OAuth Setup** to enter your client ID and secret, then open **Gm2 → ChatGPT** to provide your OpenAI API key and model settings.
+First visit **Gm2 → Google OAuth Setup** to enter your client ID and secret, then open **Gm2 → ChatGPT** to provide your OpenAI API key and choose a model from the dropdown.
    Finally, use **SEO → Connect Google Account** to authorize your Google account.
 After connecting, you will be able to select your Analytics Measurement ID and Ads Customer ID from dropdown menus.
 4. All required PHP libraries, including the Google API client, are bundled in the plugin.
 No additional installation steps are required.